debanjum/Polyglots/README.md

 FILES
 ---------------
-1. baudotmessage.c: Generates the baudot encoded RTTY message. the baudotmessage is currently hardcoded, so you'll need to change it in the c file(or extend the script yourself!) and then run `make message`
+1. [baudotmessage.c](./baudotmessage.c): Generates the baudot encoded RTTY message.<br />
+   the baudotmessage is currently hardcoded, so you'll need to change it in the c file and then run `make message`
-2. varicodemessage.py: Generates the varicode encoded PSK message. create a new varicode message with `python varicode -f <filename> -m <message>`
+2. [varicodemessage.py](./varicodemessage.py): Generates the varicode encoded PSK message.<br />
+   create a new varicode message with `python varicode -f <filename> -m <message>`
-3. polyglot.py: Creates and Transmits the PSK, RTTY polyglot
+3. [polyglot.py](./polyglot.py): Creates and transmits the PSK, RTTY polyglot
-4. polyglot.grc: GnuRadio Companion flow of the polyglot
+4. [polyglot.grc](./polyglot.grc): GnuRadio Companion flow of the polyglot

 DEBUGGING
 ---------------
-- The script fails to run from Gnu Radio Companion(GRC).
+- The script fails to run from Gnu Radio Companion(GRC).<br />
   To run the flow script from GRC convert the path to message source(.bin) files to their absolute paths

 CONTRIBUTING
 ---------------
-Fork, Edit, Submit patch/pull request
+Fork, Edit and Submit [pull request](https://github.com/debanjum/polyglots/pulls)

 BUGS
 ---------------
-Please file bug reports at https://github.com/debanjum/polyglots/issues
+Please file bug reports at [issues](https://github.com/debanjum/polyglots/issues)